manasvinaik/eight-queens-simulator/README.md

 # ♛ 8-Queens Problem Simulator

-A visual simulation of the 8-Queens problem using the **backtracking algorithm**.
+A visual simulation of the 8-Queens problem using the **backtracking algorithm** made for a college assignment KJSCE SY 24-25.

 <p align="center">
   ✧ See the algorithm's logic unfold in real time ✧